-Immunohistochemical studies, long a mainstay of clinical pathology research, are funded through the Department and continue to form the backbone of pioneering diagnostic work from this Department that is broadly applicable to routine pathology practice.
-The department is also committed to the concept of "translational molecular pathology" - the use of innovative technologies, particularly in molecular diagnostics and cytogenetics, to perform fundamental investigation of disease mechanisms and pathogenesis and to translate this new knowledge into better detection and treatment of human disease.
-To support this goal, the Oncopanel and Rapid Heme Panel molecular diagnostics platforms, among others, can be used for correlative research investigations following Institutional Review Board approval.
-Clinically annotated databases such as OncDRS and the DFCI cBioPortal complement such studies.
-Each year the Department also provides funding to trainees to perform additional discovery work utilizing archived samples; testing available in the CAMD Core lab includes next-generation sequencing on existing platforms, FISH testing, microarrays, RNA-based assays on the Nanostring NCounter platform, droplet digital PCR system (KIT, EGFR) and other more traditional methods.
+Immunohistochemical studies, long a mainstay of clinical pathology research, are funded by the Department and continue to form the backbone of pioneering diagnostic advances from this Department that have broadly impacted routine pathology practice.
+The department is also fully committed to allowing trainees access to the tools of "translational molecular pathology" - innovative technologies, particularly in the realms of molecular diagnostics and cytogenetics, that permit fundamental investigation of disease mechanisms and pathogenesis and that also increasingly inform precision diagnosis, sensitive disease detection, and targeted treatment of human disease.
+To support this goal, the OncoPanel and Rapid Heme Panel molecular diagnostics platforms, among others, can be used to conduct research investigations using department archival samples.
+Access to annotated databases such as OncDRS and the DFCI cBioPortal, which provide a compendium of treatment outcome results and other clinical data, complement such studies.
+Each year the Department also provides funding to trainees to perform in-depth molecular analysis of unusual or particularly informative archived samples.
+Testing modalities that are available in the CAMD Core lab to support such “discovery-based” work includes next-generation sequencing on existing platforms, FISH testing, microarrays, RNA-based assays on the Nanostring NCounter platform, droplet digital PCR system (KIT, EGFR), as well as others.
 Another resource is the Center for Cancer Genome Discovery (CCGD) which collaborates on next sequencing projects in oncology.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.